 Provinces we do not currently support

 It’s our goal to be available Canada-wide to help as many Canadians as possible get a plan in place for their loved ones.
-Willful is currently active in Ontario, British Columbia, Manitoba, Alberta, Saskatchewan Nova Scotia and New Brunswick.
-We’re actively working on expanding to Quebec, Prince Edward Island, Newfoundland and Labrador, Yukon, Nunavut and the Northwest Territories.
+Willful is currently active in Ontario, British Columbia, Manitoba, Alberta, Saskatchewan Nova Scotia, New Brunswick, and Quebec.
+We’re actively working on expanding to Prince Edward Island, Newfoundland and Labrador, Yukon, Nunavut and the Northwest Territories.
 If we are not yet available in your province and would like to be notified when we are, please create an account with Willful.
 When you select your province, a prompt will appear to add your email to our list and you will be notified with all of the details when we are live.

 At this time, Willful does not offer the ability to exclude a spouse or dependent from your will.
 Due to provincial laws that govern a spouse/child’s right to your estate, disinheriting these family members adds complexity to your will and requires an explicit disinheritance clause that Willful does not currently offer.
 We will be working with our legal advisors to add the ability to disinherit a spouse and/or dependent.